jdduke/three_cpp/README.md

 #### A port of three.js to C++ #####

-[three.js](http://http://mrdoob.github.com/three.js/) is a popular and accessible 3D library (credits to mdroob and alteredq).
-The goal with three.cpp is to fully implement the relevant portions of the library in native C++11, up to and including revision 50.
+[three.js](http://mrdoob.github.com/three.js/) is a popular and accessible 3D library (credits to mdroob and alteredq).
+The goal with three.cpp is to fully implement the relevant portions of the library in C++11, up to and including revision 50.

 Before you start raging, see the [FAQ](#faq).